 - 1 cup purple cabbage, shredded

 - Set the Instant Pot to saute on high for 5 minutes.
-Add 1 tbsp of oil and saute chicken and onions until chicken is cooked through.
+Add 1 tablespoon of oil and saute chicken and onions until chicken is cooked through.

 - Add the broth and deglaze the pot thoroughly, scraping all the brown bits from the bottom.
 Turn off saute setting.